-An amateur station may be automatically controlled while transmitting a RTTY or data emission on the 6 meters or
+4. An amateur station may be automatically controlled while transmitting a RTTY or data emission on the

 5. An amateur station may

-emission types provided the station is responding to interrogation by a station under local or remote control and no transmission
+for such emission types provided the station is responding to interrogation by a station under local or remote control and

-to rely upon a VE-certified control operator being on duty for each and every amateur station whenever it is transmitting.
-The proper decisions and timely actions by
+supposed to rely upon a VE-certified control operator being on duty for each and every amateur station whenever it is transmitting.
+The proper decisions and timely actions

-our on-duty control operators are the very foundation of our amateur radio service.
-Section 97.101(b) says Each station licensee and each control operator must cooperate in selecting transmitting channels and in making
+by our on-duty control operators are the very foundation of our amateur radio service.
+Section 97.101(b) says Each station licensee and each control operator must cooperate in selecting transmitting channels and in

-the most effective use of the amateur service frequencies.
-No frequency will be assigned for the exclusive use of any station.
+making the most effective use of the amateur service frequencies.
+No frequency will be assigned for the exclusive use of any

-In most of our amateur service intercommunications, that cooperation is accomplished by the direct and timely decisions
+station.
+In most of our amateur service intercommunications, that cooperation is accomplished by the direct and

 A. Each VE-certified control operator is shown on the ULS as holding a Section 97.17(a) amateur operator/station license grant.
 The FCC will presume that the Section 97.103 station licensee is also the VE-certified control operator unless documentation to the contrary is in the station records.
 It is the station licensee who is supposed to designate the control operator.
 The person so designated is supposed to be a VE-certified control operator or be authorized for Section 97.107 alien reciprocal operation.